 The modules highlight that spirituality is more about ‘being’ than ‘doing’.

 The e-module standalone units feature two key concepts of spiritual care in aged care, and what they may look like in a professional context.
 They focus on practical, engaging interactive tools including reflective questioning, listening exercises and short videos, both working alone or in pairs.
 Next steps and related resources are also covered.

 Service providers are further supported via numerous connection points with the Aged Care Quality Standards, such as ‘Partner with consumers’ (Standard 2) and ‘Understand what is ‘right’ for each consumer’ (Standard 3).

-We’d like to thank the following member organisations for their trialling and feedback during the development of these e-modules: Catholic Homes WA, Churches of Christ QLD, Illawarra Diggers NSW, and OneCare TAS.
+We’d like to thank the following member organisations for their feedback during the development of these e-modules: Catholic Homes WA, Churches of Christ QLD, Illawarra Diggers NSW, and OneCare TAS.